terwer/siyuan-plugin-publisher/README.md

 ‍

-* Q4：I used to use `Custom JS Fragment`​ or add `Widget`​ directly, do I still need to download the plugin now?
+* Q4：I used to use `Custom JS Fragment`​ or add `WidgetInvoke`​ directly, do I still need to download the plugin now?

   A4：**Optional.** But we highly recommended to remove JS snippets and widgets to download the plugin version.